bdhamilton/askesis/README.md

 - [X] The student should be able to view past records
 - [X] The student should be able to edit past notes
-- [ ] The student should be able to update yesterday's record
+- [X] The student should be able to update yesterday's record
-- [ ] The student should have a better way to read notes
+- [X] The student should only be able to update dates in the past.

 ### v1: A single user app